The median asking rent across 16 Columbus zip codes is $1,392/month, down 8.7% from a year ago.

 | 4 Bedroom | $2,900/mo |

-Fair Market Rents are published annually by HUD for the Columbus metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Columbus metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Columbus metro area is $2,150/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Columbus metro is $2,150/month.
+Asking rents come in about 35% below the federal benchmark, which can make Section 8 properties competitive here.

-Columbus is the Midwest city that doesn't feel like a Midwest city — it's actually growing.
+Columbus is the rare Midwest city that's growing.
 Ohio State brings a massive student and employee base.
-The tech scene has expanded.
-And then there's Intel, which is building a massive chip fabrication facility that's bringing billions in investment and thousands of jobs.
+A tech scene has expanded around it.
+Then there's Intel, which is building a chip fabrication facility nearby that brings billions in investment and thousands of jobs.
 Short North, German Village, and Grandview Heights are premium.
 Franklinton has been gentrifying.
-For investors, Columbus gives you Midwest affordability with growth characteristics that look more like a Sun Belt market.
-The Intel investment in particular should drive rental demand on the east side of the metro for years.
-It's a market worth paying attention to.
+Columbus gives you Midwest affordability with growth characteristics that look more like a Sun Belt market.
+The Intel project alone should drive rental demand on the east side of the metro for years.
+Worth paying attention to.